sarahmangiameli/pss-tools/README.md

 # System Requirments

 ## Hardware
-A typical laptop will have sufficient resources to run most of the analysis scripts (except cell_type_deconvolution.R).
+A typical laptop will have sufficient resources to run the Matlab analysis scripts.
 We tested these scripts on a laptop with 16 GB of RAM and 4 cores @ 2.7 GHz CPU.
 With these specifications, the scripts should run in under 5 minutes, except for radial_intensity_profile.m, which will take about 2 hours.

 To efficienntly run cell_type_deconvolution.R we reccomennd using a system with at least 80 GB of RAM.
 With these specifications the script will run in roughly 6 hours.

 ## Software

 ### Operating system
-We tested the Matlab scripts using Mac OS Monterey, however we expect that the code would be supported by any operating system where suitable versions of R and Matlab are availible.
+We tested the Matlab scripts using Mac OS Monterey (Matlab scripts) and Red Hat Enterprise Linux 7.7 (R and shell scripts), however we expect that the code would be supported by any operating system where suitable versions of R and Matlab are availible.

 ### Other software dependancies
 Matlab scripts were tested in version R2022a, and require at least R2019b.